Two questions of Moorhouse on indiscernible locally finite generalized quadrangles: There is at least one non-singleton (in or ) , and all of them are finite

 \subsection{At least one non-singleton has size $\geq 3$}

-Let $s$ be such a non-singleton, and let $r$ be a point of $s$ which is not the largest nor smallest element of $s$.
-Now consider an element $\alpha$ in $A$ such that all elements of $S_V \setminus \{r\}$ are fixed, and such that $r$ is moved inside $s$.
-Such $\alpha$ are easily seen to exist, since $r$ has a positive distance to each of its neighbors in $S_V$.
+Let $s$ be such a non-singleton { which we assume to be in $\widetilde{S_V}$ without loss of generality}, and let $r$ be a point of $s$ which is not the largest nor smallest element of $s$.
+Now consider an element $\upalpha$ in $A$ such that all elements of $S_V \setminus \{r\}$ are fixed, and such that $r$ is moved inside $s$.
+Such $\upalpha$ are easily seen to exist, since $r$ has a positive distance to each of its neighbors in $S_V$.

-Then $V^\alpha$ necessarily is a line different from $V$, and $\{ V, V^\alpha \}^{\perp}$ contains all the lines of $\mL$ which are indexed by an element of $S_V \setminus \{r \} = \alpha(S_V) \setminus \{\alpha(s)\}$.
+Then $V^\upalpha$ necessarily is a line different from $V$, and $\{ V, V^\upalpha \}^{\perp}$ contains all the lines of $\mL$ which are indexed by an element of $S_V \setminus \{r \} = \upalpha(S_V) \setminus \{\upalpha(r)\}$.
 The same property is true for all elements in the infinite set